 Refusing to order her to hand out hugs or kisses on demand means there's more work to keep the relationships going and keep feelings from being hurt.
 Most of our extended family live far away, so it's my job to teach my kiddo about people she doesn't see on a daily basis.

 We make sure to keep in contact with calls and Skype and presents.
-In advance of loved ones' visits, which usually means an all-day plane ride, I talk a lot about how we're related to our guests, what they mean to me and what we're going to do when they arrive.
+In advance of loved ones' visits, which often means an all-day plane ride, I talk a lot about our guests, what they mean to me and what we're going to do when they arrive.
 I give them plenty of opportunity to interact with her so she can learn to trust them.

 I explain to relatives who want to know why we're letting her decide who she touches.
-And when she does hug them, the joy is palpable.
-Not from obligation or a direct order from Mom.
+There will be no obligation or a direct order from Mom.

 And while I hope I'm teaching my child how to take care of herself in the future, there are benefits to allowing her to express affection in her own way and on her own timeline.
-When my child cuddled up to my mother on the sofa recently, happily talking to her about stories and socks and toes and other things, my mother's face lit up.
-She knew it was real.
+When my child cuddles up to my mother on the sofa, happily talking to her about her favorite books and Girl Scouts and other things, my mother's face lights up.
+She knows my daughter's love is real.